top of page

 When viewed through the lens of the seven deadly sins, gluttony becomes a mirror—one that shows not just behavior but desire.
 It reveals where we feel empty, where we’re avoiding discomfort, where we struggle with self-control or emotional clarity.
 And that insight is powerful.

+Gluttony can be defined as habitual greed, which applies not only to food but also to other areas of life, consuming time, energy, and resources that could be better spent elsewhere, much like how greed and personal development intersect when scarcity and excess begin to shape our choices.
 Every person has a place where the line between delight and excess becomes blurred.
-Some seek the comfort of food; others get lost in work, power, praise, or material pleasures.
+Some seek the comfort of food; others get lost in work, power, praise, lustful pursuits that undermine meaningful connection, or material pleasures.
 The form doesn’t matter.
 What matters is noticing the obsession, the pull, the way the habit keeps us from living with intention.

 Seeing gluttony clearly doesn’t lead to shame.
 It leads to possibility.
-Once we understand why we overindulge, moderation becomes more than a moral directive—it becomes a path out of struggle, a way to reclaim freedom, balance, and a more grounded sense of joy.
+Once we understand why we overindulge, moderation becomes more than a moral directive—it becomes a path out of struggle, a way to reclaim freedom, balance, and a more grounded sense of joy, especially when viewed within the broader 7 sins and virtues of self development framework.

 The Psychology of Gluttony: Why We Overindulge

 Gluttony is rarely about physical hunger or the object of overindulgence itself.
-Instead, it often serves as a coping mechanism for underlying emotional challenges.
+Instead, it often serves as a coping mechanism for underlying emotional challenges, and can involve not only excessive eating but also overindulgence in drinking and other material pleasures.
 Psychologically, gluttony can stem from:

 1. Emotional Distress: Overindulgence is often a response to stress, anxiety, loneliness, or boredom.
-Food, drink, or other comforts become a way to numb or escape these feelings temporarily.
+Individuals may find themselves having consumed all their food or drink as a way to numb or escape these feelings temporarily.

 2. Reward-Seeking Behavior: The brain’s reward system reinforces overindulgence by releasing dopamine, creating a cycle of seeking more to feel good.